bitrecycling/Spring-Boot-SAML/README.md

 The demo source contains a tiny api with some endpoints demo pages to show the login, logout and authorization and user details using the SAML assertion attributes.
 It runs on http://localhost:8080/samldemo

 ### SAML Metadata
-The SAML Metadata endpoint is exposed under http://localhost:8080/spring-saml-demo/saml2/service-provider-metadata/spring_saml
+The SP SAML Metadata is used to register with the IDP.
+The SAML Metadata endpoint is exposed under http://localhost:8080/saml2/service-provider-metadata/spring_saml.
+This is of course only if the defaults are used.
+Download the xml file and save it to a known location we need later.

 ### Login
 navigate to http://localhost:8080/samldemo and try some link.
 If you're not already authenticated, the browser get's redirected to the IDP login page.
 Login with the user created (see below).
 After that the browser gets redirected (actually submits a form POST) to the application that now knows